WorldDbs/rust-fil-proofs/filecoin-proofs/README.md

 # worlddatabase

-> The Filecoin specific aspects of `storage-proofs`, including a C based WD, to generate and verify proofs.
+> The worlddatabase specific aspects of `storage-proofs`, including a C based WD, to generate and verify proofs.

 ## License